 We have three flagship schools: Greig City Academy in Haringey, Halley Academy in Greenwich, and Cubitt Town Junior School in the Isle of Dogs.
 Our flagships each receive a three-year grant and are supported by a programme of non-financial giving.

 Our non-financial support enables a wide range of educational activities such as STEM business mentoring, mock interviews, group and one-to-one mentoring, a ‘dragons’ den’ science competition, and various careers activities.
 We also provide support to governance and at least two members of the Company are associate governors at each flagship school.

 Greig City Academy

-In 2019, we supported a capital project which enabled a new STEM building to be built at the Academy.
-Students and staff are using the building for the expanding programme of extra-curricular STEM activities, including the robotics league which supports juniors schools in the local area and beyond.
+In 2019, we supported a capital project which enabled a new STEM Centre to be built at the Academy.
+The building is being used to facilitate the expanding programme of extra-curricular STEM activities, including the robotics league which supports junior schools in the local area and beyond.

 Cubitt Town Junior School

 Cubitt Town Junior School is the first primary school to be awarded a three-year grant by the Company in 2016.
 Based in the Isle of Dogs, the three-form entry school has capacity for 360 pupils, taking children from age 7-11 years.
 Many exciting initiatives and projects have developed since we began supporting the school.